arsonistAnt/Marvelist/README.md

 #### ReadingListViewModel
 - Requests a list of saved comic books from the _Model_ layer.
-- Can request update changes to the reading progress for a comic in the database.
+- Can request update changes to the reading progress property for a comic in the database.